Heckenberg

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Heckenberg has 32 active public transport stops, all serving buses.
-These stops are covered by 26 different routes, offering a total of 1,205 weekly passenger trips.
-Residents have excellent access to transportation, with an average distance of 108 meters to the nearest stop.
-Most residents commute outwards daily.
-Cars remain the primary mode of transport for 85% of residents, while 8% use trains.
+Heckenberg has 32 active public transport stops, all of which are bus stops.
+These stops are served by 26 different routes that together facilitate 1,205 weekly passenger trips.
+Residents have excellent access to transport, with an average distance of 108 meters to the nearest stop.
+Most residents commute outwards from Heckenberg, primarily by car (85%), while 8% use trains.
 On average, there are 1.3 vehicles per dwelling.
 According to the 2021 Census, 18.9% of residents work from home, which may be influenced by COVID-19 conditions.

-The service frequency is 172 trips per day across all routes, equating to approximately 37 weekly trips per stop.
+The service frequency across all routes is 172 trips per day, equating to approximately 37 weekly trips per stop.

 Frequently Asked Questions - Transport